-The electronic components industry continues to change, and at this time there is a shortage of certain electronic components in the markets that the Company serves, which may continue through the first half of 2018.
+The electronic components industry continues to change, and at this time there is a shortage of certain electronic components in the markets that the Company serves, which may continue through the first half of 2019.
 The Company believes that this may be a potential opportunity for the Company to achieve business from new customers who are seeking alternative suppliers.
 Conversely, as our factory lead time has extended, we are now offering less benefits to customers as we had previously done.

-The world of business is constantly changing because of "disruptors," which are significant changes in traditional business practices, that did not previously exist.
+The world of business is constantly changing because of "disruptors," which are significant changes in traditional business practices that did not previously exist.
 For example, customers are moving to centralized purchasing from regional purchasing and are stretching their payment terms.
 These changes also include customers moving their manufacturing operations from North America to Asia, and the trend of globalization.
 This trend makes business more complicated and costly for the Company.
 The Company must have a presence in Asia to service and further develop the business.
 For these reasons, we established Surge Ltd., our Asia subsidiary.
 Currency fluctuations also have an effect on doing business outside of North America.
 Customers have moved to reduce their supply chain, which could adversely affect the Company.
 In some market segments, demand for electronic components have decreased, and in other segments, the demand is still strong.
 Some technologies have become obsolete, while customers develop new products using different kinds of components.
-Management expects 2018 to be a year of change and challenge.
+Management expects 2019 to be a year of change and challenge.
 These challenges could affect the Company in negative ways, possibly reducing sales and or profitability.
 In order for the Company to grow, we will depend on, among other things, the continued growth of the electronics and semiconductor industries, our ability to withstand intense price competition, our ability to obtain new customers, our ability to retain and attract sales and other key personnel in order to expand our marketing capabilities, our ability to secure adequate sources of products, which are in demand on commercially reasonable terms, our success in executing and managing growth, including monitoring an expanded level of operations and systems, controlling costs, the availability of adequate financing, and our ability to deal successfully, with new and future disruptors.
 Another aspect of the electronics industry that has caused disruption and stress is the extended lead time for products in certain categories.
 Because of this extended lead time, the time from approval to shipping to customers is longer, which may prevent us from increasing our business as quickly as we had done previously.
+The global economic slowdown, especially in China, is negatively impacting the growth of our customers and many of the manufacturing companies in China.